About Medicare Urgent Care Clinics

 mild burns.

-Important information for GPs
+Important information for general practitioners (GPs)

-There are limited MBS items accessible at the Medicare UCC, limited to the scope of delivering urgent care.
-Should a presentation not require urgent care, patients will be referred back to the GP nominated by them as their usual GP for further assessment and management.
+Should a presentation not require urgent care, patients will, in the first instance, be referred back to the GP nominated by them as their usual GP for further assessment and management.

 Frequently asked questions (FAQs)